 Freda is the oldest sailboat on the West Coast.
 She was built in 1885 in Belvedere for local racing and yachting.
-Freda is owned by the Spaulding Wooden Boat Center in Sausalito.
-She was completely restored by the Arques School of Traditional Boatbuilding.
+Freda was completely restored by the Arques School of Traditional Boatbuilding in Sausalito.
+The School cut sawn frames from curved Black Locust trees.
+The stem and sternpost are Pepperwood cut above Cazadero.
+Please visit the Freda Lines Project under Projects for more information about the process of creating a new set of Freda drawings.

 A Few Words About the Importance of Freda